Foreign Currency Leases

 • Lease liability is a monetary item - retranslate at the closing rate with forex differences in profit or loss

-• Right-of-use asset is a non-monetary item - keep at the historical rate with no ongoing translation adjustments
+• Right-of-use asset (cost model) is a non-monetary item - keep at the historical rate with no ongoing translation adjustments

 • Translation from functional to presentation currency creates a Foreign Currency Translation Reserve (FCTR)

-• Interest expense uses the average rate; depreciation uses the historical asset rate
+• Interest expense uses the transaction-date rate (average rate is a practical approximation); depreciation uses the historical asset rate

 • Exchange rate volatility can create significant income statement impacts on large lease portfolios